Asset Management interview prep.

 5. Why asset management and not acquisitions?

-7. What does the firm's operating platform let you do that a smaller competitor can't?
+7. What does this firm's operating platform let you do that a smaller competitor can't?

-8. How does the firm think about when to sell an asset?
+8. How does this firm think about when to sell an asset?

 Technical concepts to master